akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/file-and-resource-directives/listDirectoryContents.rst

 Description
 -----------

 The ``listDirectoryContents`` directive renders a response only for directories.

-To just serve files use ``getFromDirectory``.
-To serve files and provide a browseable directory listing use ``getFromBrowsableDirectories`` instead.
+To just serve files use :ref:`-getFromDirectory-`.

+To serve files and provide a browseable directory listing use :ref:`-getFromBrowsableDirectories-` instead.

-The rendering can be overridden by providing a custom ``Marshaller[DirectoryListing]``.
+The rendering can be overridden by providing a custom ``Marshaller[DirectoryListing]``, you can read more about it in :ref:`-getFromDirectory-` 's documentation.

 Note that it's not required to wrap this directive with ``get`` as this directive will only respond to ``GET`` requests.

 Example
 -------

-...
+.. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/FileAndResourceDirectivesExamplesSpec.scala
+   :snippet: listDirectoryContents-examples